 In addition, Eva Gabor shared the following, “I learned early that you only have so much energy to give.
 You have to spend it correctly.“

 What’s my point?
 You should spend your personal energy ONLY on the things that matters the most for your career.
-To repeat the famous Jim Rohn: “Don’t major in minor things.”
+To repeat Jim Rohn: “Don’t major in minor things.”

 Let me ask you: From now on, how will use your personal energy?